 AP endorses the National Examinations in World Languages (NEWL), and recommends them to our member institutions in the following world languages: Arabic, Korean, Portuguese, and Russian.
 These proficiency-based exams are designed to assess students' skill in world languages deemed critical by government and business in the 21st century.

 NEWL was developed in collaboration with the American Council on the Teaching of Foreign Languages (ACTFL).
-NEWL has also received endorsements from and works in partnership with the American Council for Teachers of Russian (ACTR), Qatar Foundation International (QFI), the International Korean Educators Network (IKEN), and the Camoes Institute.
+NEWL has also received endorsements from and works in partnership with the American Council for Teachers of Russian (ACTR), Qatar Foundation International (QFI), the International Korean Educators Network (IKEN), Korean Education Centers in the USA and Canada, and the Camoes Institute.